thosgood/this-weeks-finds/markdown/201-250/week202.md

-There's also been a lot of work applying higher-dimensional algebra to topological quantum field theory - that's what got me interested in n-categories in the first place, but a lot has happened since then.
+There's also been a lot of work applying higher-dimensional algebra to topological quantum field theory - that's what got me interested in
+$n$-categories in the first place, but a lot has happened since then.
 For a highly readable introduction to the subject, with tons of great pictures, try: